 Prerequisites: Permission of the instructor and completion of core courses.
 The principles of menu planning and purchasing of food services including family and child nutrition.
 Nutrition manager will learn to analyze information and examine issues and options so that they will be better able to plan menus that meet nutritional requirements, follow menu design principles, comply with budgetary constraints, and to plan menus that are acceptable.
-(CSU)
+(Nontransferable, AA/AS degree only)